Cuba at the 2016 Summer Olympics: Competitors

 The following is the list of number of competitors participating in the Games.
 Note that reserves in fencing are not counted as athletes:

 Archery

 One Cuban archer has qualified for the men's individual recurve at the Olympics by receiving a spare berth freed up by El Salvador as the next highest-ranked eligible athlete, not yet qualified, at the Pan American Qualification Tournament in Medellín, Colombia.

 Athletics (track and field)

 Cuban athletes have so far achieved qualifying standards in the following athletics events (up to a maximum of 3 athletes in each event):

 Following the end of the qualifying period on July 11, 2016, a total of 43 athletes (24 men and 19 women) were named to the Cuban track and field roster, as part of the nation's official team announcement nine days later.
-Among them featured hurdler and Beijing 2008 champion Dayron Robles, London 2012 medalists Yarisley Silva (pole vault) and Leonel Suárez (decathlon), 2015 world champion Dénia Caballero, and triple jumper and world leader Pedro Pablo Pichardo.
+Among them featured hurdler and Beijing 2008 champion Dayron Robles, London 2012 medalists Yarisley Silva (pole vault) and Leonel Suárez (decathlon), 2015 world champion Denia Caballero, and triple jumper and world leader Pedro Pablo Pichardo.